State visit: Kyrgyzstan

 State visits are planned in accordance with the Ministry of Foreign Affairs one month in advance.
 Arrival ceremonies for state visits to Kyrgyzstan typically take place at Manas International Airport with the participation of the Honour Guard Battalion of the 701st Military Unit of the National Guard and the Band of the General Staff of the Armed Forces of Kyrgyzstan.
 A wreath-laying ceremony is also held at Victory Square.
 A bilateral meeting, press conference, and state dinner are all held at the Ala Archa State Residence.

-The Kyrgyz official welcoming group includes the Chairman of the Supreme Council, the Prime Minister, and the Minister of Foreign Affairs.
+The Kyrgyz official welcoming group includes the chairman of the Supreme Council, the prime minister, and the minister of foreign affairs.
 The official morning breakfast reception takes place from 11:00 am to 3:00 pm.
 Arrival ceremonies are also held at the state residences all over the country.

+Madagascar

+A state visit by President Emmanuel Macron of France from 23 to 25 April 2025 was declared a public holiday.

 Mexico

 State visits to Mexico City are held on a regular basis.
 Arrival ceremonies are usually held at the National Palace, the president's workplace or at Mexico City International Airport.
 On certain occasions, a full honors ceremony with the participation of the National Guard's Presidential Guards Corps are held at Campo Marte, where the corps' two military police brigades are stationed.

 The arrival ceremony begins with a platoon of National Guards presenting arms at the arrival of the state guest at the entrance of the National Palace.
-After the state guest arrives with the President of Mexico (and his First Lady if present) in the palace' south courtyard the NG's Presidential Guards honor guard company presents arms while the Representative Music Band of the Mexican Armed Forces plays the anthems of the two countries (the Himno Nacional Mexicano is always played first).
-Then the President of Mexico introduces members of his/her cabinet before the visiting dignitary introduces members of their delegation accompanying them on this visit.
+After the state guest arrives with the president of Mexico (and their first partner, if present) in the palace' south courtyard the NG's Presidential Guards honor guard company presents arms while the Representative Music Band of the Mexican Armed Forces plays the anthems of the two countries (the Himno Nacional Mexicano is always played first).
+Then the president of Mexico introduces members of their cabinet before the visiting dignitary introduces members of their delegation accompanying them on this visit.
 After this is done, the commander of the National Guard's honour guard company then delivers the following report to the dignitary: